 Our topic is ‘Street Detectives'.
 We will be learning about our local community, looking at houses (old and new) and finding out about how our streets have changed from the olden days.
 We will be going on a walk around our local community and will look at all the different features of this type of environment with an emphasis on new vocabulary.
 To help us compare the different places we will use both maps and aerial photos as well as understanding what a symbol is on a map by using one.
-In Art we will be creating pictures of natural objects.
-We will be comparing our local urban and rural environments by visiting Carsington Reservoir.
-Through History we will look at how Rolls Royce is an important part of the local history in our area.
+In Art we will be creating pictures of natural objects (see photograph).
+We will be comparing our local urban and rural environments by visiting Elvaston Castle.
 In Art we will be creating pictures using natural objects that we have collected.
+In science we will be learning about food chains and we will be learning all about different materials and their different properties such as whether you can bend or squash them.

 Autumn 2: What happened during the Great Fire of London?

 Our topic is ‘The Great Fire of London’.
 We will be learning all about the fire and how this was a significant event in time.
 We will be looking at Samuel Pepys’ diary to help us understand who he was and to find out lots of information about the time he lived in.
-During this topic we will also be baking cakes as the Fire of London started in a bakery.
-In Science we will be learning all about different materials and their different properties such as whether you can bend or squash them.
-In Art we will be taking part in printing to create our own snowflakes.
-During our computer time we will learn the very important message about keeping ourselves safe on line and start to look at programming.
+During this topic we will also be baking cakes as the Fire of London started in a bakery (as seen in the photograph).
+In Art we will be doing printing, to create our Great Fire of London picture.
+During our computer time we will learn the very important message about keeping ourselves safe online and start to look at programming.

 Spring 1: What is a castle?

 Our topic is ‘Baddies, Towers and Tunnels'.
 In this fascinating topic we will learn about how castles have changed and adapted and learn about the different features of a castle.
-We will be visiting Warwick Castle so that children can walk along the walls and imagine what it was like to have lived there.
+We hope to visit a castle so that the children can walk along the walls and imagine what it was like to have lived there (as seen in the photograph).
 We will be meeting fairy tale characters (good and bad) and in particular Sleeping Beauty and adapting this story so we can write our own fairy story to entertain others.
-Science involves animals their habitats and the food chains that show who eats who.
+Science involves animals and their habitats.

 Our topic is ‘Scented Garden’.
 We will be learning about growing plants, especially herbs and vegetables.
 During this time we will grow some potatoes as a class and learn about what they need to be looked after and be healthy.
 During History we will learn about a famous gardener who created very large and famous gardens for rich people called Capability Brown.
 Also children will get a chance to design their own garden and create symbols for different things after lots of discussion on what you need or would like in a garden.
 Then to end this topic we will be creating hotels for the bugs and thinking about how they are helpful to our gardens.